-- Executing Process Group: Processes related to the actual completion of project activities and tasks.
+- Executing Process Group: Processes related to the completion of project activities and tasks

 The two outcomes of this process group are the project charter document and the stakeholder register.
-The stakeholder register lists who the project stakeholders are, what their stake in the project is, and what they expect in regards to frequency and form of communication.
+The stakeholder register lists who the project stakeholders are, what their stake in the project is, and what they expect regarding frequency and form of communication.

 The project charter should include the business case for the project (why it should be completed), as well as a high-level overview of the project’s scope, deliverables, and objectives.